epics-e3/epics-e3.github.io/src/developer/makefiles.md

 # Module build configurations

-This chapter explains the `require` build system interface for e3 module makefiles.
-You will learn which variables to set, what they do, and how to build and install a module locally using `make` (with dependencies provided by your conda environment).
-We will not (yet) use conda's build tools.
+In the recipe's `build.sh`, we invoke `make` to compile and install the module.
+Now let's look at what that makefile contains - the e3 build interface that tells `require` how to build and install a module.
+This chapter demonstrates building directly with `make` (with dependencies from your conda environment) to understand the makefile in isolation, before returning to `conda build` in the next chapter.

 :::{note}
 This guide assumes familiarity with makefiles and build systems.
 If you need a refresher: